I wanted to offer you a few quick tips on what typically happens with your Cover Letter when applying for jobs with many employers.

 I want to let you know that if you like this type of information.
 I’ve got a training course that’s careers related and is linked below.
 It’s all this type of information in much more depth.
 Everything from finding your purpose, writing resumes, cover letters, interviewing, all the way to career acceleration and more.
 Everything careers related.
 I’d also I love to hear from you.
 So if you are interested in this course or have any insight or any questions about this, let me know.
 Ask me any questions and feel free to share this information.
 I always welcome the shares!

+Before we start let’s get on the record that this question is probably the absolute worst job interview question out there.
 I don’t know why it gets asked so much, we all have weaknesses, I do, you do and so does the interviewer, but this question does nothing to tell whether or not someone is going to be a good employee.
+I want to give you some tips about how to answer the “greatest weakness” question.

 You can’t control if you are going to get asked this question or not but you can control your response.